bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE.md

 ## Branch of periodic orbits with Orthogonal Collocation

 We compute the branch of periodic orbits from the last Hopf bifurcation point (on the right).
 We use Orthogonal Collocation to discretize the problem of finding periodic orbits.
-This is vastly more precise than the previous method.
+This is vastly more precise than the previous method because we use mesh adaptation.

 ```@example TUTODE
 # continuation parameters
-opts_po_cont = ContinuationPar(dsmax = 0.1, ds= -0.0001, dsmin = 1e-4, pMax = 0., pMin=-5.,
+opts_po_cont = ContinuationPar(opts_br, dsmax = 0.15, ds= -0.001, dsmin = 1e-4,
-	maxSteps = 110, newtonOptions = (@set optn_po.tol = 1e-8),
+	maxSteps = 100, newtonOptions = (@set optn_po.tol = 1e-8),
-	nev = 3, tolStability = 1e-8, detectBifurcation = 0, saveSolEveryStep=1)
+	tolStability = 1e-5, saveSolEveryStep=1)

 Mt = 30 # number of time sections
 	br_pocoll = @time continuation(
 	# we want to branch form the 4th bif. point
 	br, 4, opts_po_cont,
-	# we want to use the Collocation method to locate PO, with polynomial degree 5
+	# we want to use the Collocation method to locate PO, with polynomial degree 4
-	PeriodicOrbitOCollProblem(Mt, 5; updateSectionEveryStep = 0);
+	PeriodicOrbitOCollProblem(Mt, 4; meshadapt = true);
 	# regular continuation options
 	verbosity = 2,	plot = true,
+	# we reject the step when the norm norm of the residual is high
-	callbackN = BK.cbMaxNorm(1000.),
+	callbackN = BK.cbMaxNorm(100.),
 	args_po...)

 Scene = title!("")
 ```

 We plot the maximum (resp. minimum) of the limit cycle.
 We can see that the min converges to the smallest equilibrium indicating a homoclinic orbit.